kevinkotcherga/kevinkotcherga/README.md

 The tools I like working with are:

-- :gem: Ruby, Ruby on Rails and Hotwire
+- :gem: Ruby and Ruby on Rails
-- Stimulus for sprinkles (✨) of Javascript
+- ⚡ Stimulus, the Javascript framework
-- CSS and Figma for the design
+- :art: CSS, Bootstrap and Figma for the design

 Here are some of my contributions: